donsolana/sparkify-dag/README.md

 ## Introduction

 This project contains a pipeline for a streaming platform.
-It is an automated version of the [Red-Hot](https://github.com/donsolana/Red-Hot) project in another repository in this account.
+It is an automated version of the [Red-Hot](https://github.com/donsolana/Red-Hot) project in another repository on this account.

 ## Structure
 #### 1. Dag: Contains the main **Directed Acyclic Graph(DAG)** definition.